ArgonDesign/alogic/doc/memories.md

   u16 sum = storage[1] + storage[0];
 ```

-Reading a distributed memory by indexing is a combinatorial operation and the
+Reading a distributed memory by indexing is a combinational operation and the
 index expression evaluates to the value stored at the addressed location.
 There
 is no limit imposed by Alogic on the number of look-ups that can be performed
 simultaneously.
 However, the designer should keep in mind the implications of